Baltimore Birth Injury Lawyer

 If you or your child was harmed during your cesarean-section delivery, our team investigates whether your doctor made a mistake, and even whether you should have been advised to deliver surgically in the first place.
 We then initiate a medical malpractice lawsuit to recover damages for your injuries or your baby’s injuries.

-Maryland Birth Injury Lawyers at LeViness, Tolzman & Hamilton Get Compensation for Cesarean Section Injuries
+Baltimore Birth Injury Lawyers at LeViness, Tolzman & Hamilton Get Compensation for Cesarean Section Injuries

 To get the assistance you need with your birth injury claim, call LeViness, Tolzman & Hamilton, P.A. at 800-547-4LAW (4529) or contact our firm online to schedule your free initial consultation with a Baltimore birth injury lawyer.
 All cases are handled on a contingency-fee basis.